globalbibletools/gbt/docs/vagrant.md

    npm install --save-dev husky
    ```

-1. If you have postgres database running on your host machine at default port `5432`, ensure to shut it down before bring up your VM machine.
-This can be done by stopping the postgres Windows service.
-This is because postgres in your VM also listens at the same default port number.
+1. If you have a postgres database running on your host machine at the default port `5432`, be sure to shut it down before starting up your Vagrant machine.
+On Windows, this can be done by stopping the postgres service.
+This is because postgres in your VM also listens to the same default port number.
 Failure to do so will result in the following error:

    ```text
    Vagrant cannot forward the specified ports on this VM, since they